Phinisi Boat Building

 How luxury phinisi yachts are built — UNESCO-recognized 700-year Buginese tradition in Bira and Tana Beru.
-Master shipwrights, ironwood hulls, custom phinisi construction services from 50,000.
+Master shipwrights, ironwood hulls, custom phinisi construction services from USD 750,000.

 Operated by Komodo Luxury, with direct relationships in the Bira shipbuilding community — every vessel we charter is a true phinisi, not a phinisi-styled imitation.